VoxLab (formerly VoxFest) is seeking Dartmouth Alums and Live Arts creators to develop their work at our summertime lab!

 During the lab, projects will work closely with students, who, in years past, have performed in, assistant directed, stage managed, designed, and dramaturged pieces.
 When applying, it is important that you be able to articulate how you might collaborate with the students—part of Vox’s mission is to continue to build up our artistic community, and that includes “future” alumni.

-Dedicated rehearsal room throughout the retreat period, if in-person; Zoom room, if virtual.
+Dedicated rehearsal room throughout the retreat period.

 Access to the College’s vast material and natural resources during the retreat.